Yash-Solanki6803/TypeScript/TypeScriptNotes.md

 enum Color {
   Red,
   Green,
-  Blue
+  Blue,
 }

-* Enums are useful in TypeScript because of the following:

-    * It makes it easy to change values in the future.
-    * It reduces errors which are caused by transporting or mistyping a number.
-    * It exists only during compilation time, so it does not allocate memory.
-    * It saves runtime and compile-time with inline code in JavaScript.
-    * It allows us to create constants that we can easily relate to the program.
-    * It will enable developers to develop memory-efficient custom constants in JavaScript, which does not support enums, but TypeScript helps us to access them.

 let c: Color = Color.Green;
 ```

+- Enums are useful in TypeScript because of the following:

+  - It makes it easy to change values in the future.
+  - It reduces errors which are caused by transporting or mistyping a number.
+  - It exists only during compilation time, so it does not allocate memory.
+  - It saves runtime and compile-time with inline code in JavaScript.
+  - It allows us to create constants that we can easily relate to the program.
+  - It will enable developers to develop memory-efficient custom constants in JavaScript, which does not support enums, but TypeScript helps us to access them.

 ### Any